codess-aus/ai-fundamentals/vision.md

 Example: Detecting colour scheme in a image.
 Colours are classified in an image as: the dominant foreground colour, the dominant background colour, and the accent colour.

+Example: Identifying products on a warehouse shelf.

+Example: Perform medical diagnosis on MRI scans.

 Image Classification is a ML model that predicts the category(class) that the contents of an image belong to.
 A set of images is used to train the model.
 The model can then be used to categorize a new image.

 ### 2. Identify features of object detection solutions

+Example: Evaluating compliance with building safety regulations
+Example: Find people wearing masks in a room.
+Example: Returning bounding box coordinates for all identified people on a picture.

 You should use Object Detection for returning bounding box coordinates for all identified animals on a photo.
 OD can process the image to identify various animals such as cats and dogs and return their coordinates.